theratioproject/simple/doc/Writing-simple.md

 ## Comment style.
 Most SIMPLE codes do have comments at the top of the file indicating the description and purpose of the code written below.
 #### Inline comments.
-This type of comments is written on a sunb
+This type of comments is written on a s